TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Conclusion

 \section{Conclusion}

-Considering the prevalence of exogenous variables in real-world forecasting scenarios, we empower the canonical Transformer architecture with the ability to reconcile endogenous and exogenous information without architectural modifications.
-With a deftly designed embedding strategy, our proposed TimeXer is able to capture both endogenous temporal dependencies and multivariate correlations between endogenous and exogenous variables.
-Experimental results demonstrate that our proposed TimeXer achieves state-of-the-art performance in both the short- and long-term forecasting task with exogenous variables.
-Going beyond the experimental setting, TimeXer demonstrates its potential in a variety of complex real-world forecasting scenarios containing exogenous variables, including challenges such as low data quality and misalignment between series.
+Considering the prevalence of exogenous variables in real-world forecasting scenarios, we empower the canonical Transformer architecture with the ability to incorporate exogenous information without architectural modifications.
+Technologically, TimeXer revisits the attention mechanism in a per-patch-per-variate manner to capture both endogenous temporal dependencies and multivariate correlations between endogenous and exogenous variables.
+With a deftly designed global token, our proposed TimeXer is able to reconcile variables of different purposes.
+Experimental results demonstrate that our proposed TimeXer effectively ingests exogenous information to facilitate the prediction of endogenous series, in both univariate and multivariate settings.
+Besides, TimeXer has shown the potential scalability and promising abilities to address complex real-world forecasting scenarios, including challenges such as value missing, temporal misalignment, or series heterogeneity.